 Any production or class work that involves scenes portraying sexual violence and/or sexual assault must be first approved by the Chair of Theatre and Dance.
-If approved, there must be debriefing/de-roling built into every rehearsal, content warnings for the audience must be posted prominently, and support resources must be provided to the cast and crew.
+If approved, there must be debriefing/de-roling built into every rehearsal, content warnings for the audience must be provided to the cast and crew.